ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - QUADTREE - tree where each internal node has exactly 4 children
     - used to split a 2D square space into 4 pieces, good for indexing spatial data
     - fast location based insertion and seaches
+- R-TREE - used for storing spatial data
+    - R stands for rectangle, idea is to group things into minimum bounding rectangles and create B-Tree from it
+    - common problem to solve: find all x within y distance of z
+    - e.g. squares,polygons. but for any # of dimensions, so rectangular prisms(3D) and higher
 ### LINKED LISTS
 - rust book - linked lists are generally dumb: https://rust-unofficial.github.io/too-many-lists/
 - linked lists are slow, even insertion/deletion are slower than array! worse as N gets bigger